feathersui/feathersui-starling/documentation/help/markdown/features.md

 -   Create user interfaces for both desktop and mobile apps.

--   Easy to scale for different screen dimensions and DPIs.
+-   Easy to scale for different screen dimensions and densities with [`ScreenDensityScaleFactorManager`](../api-reference/feathers/utils/ScreenDensityScaleFactorManager.html).

--   Support for fluid layouts that fit to a wide variety of screen sizes.
+-   Support for fluid layouts, with anchors or dimensions set as percentages, that fit to a wide variety of screen sizes.

 -   Choose between scrolling with touch physics including elastic, springy edges or traditional desktop scroll bars and the mouse scroll wheel.